-The assessment is an in-depth inspection on how energy efficient your entire home is.
-The inspection is done on the exterior and interior parts of your home, to find hidden leaks, cracks and holes that cause warm air to escape during winter and hot air to penetrate your home in summer.
+The assessment is an in-depth inspection of how energy-efficient your entire home is.
+The inspection is done on the exterior and interior parts of your home to find hidden leaks, cracks, and holes that cause warm air to escape during winter and hot air to penetrate your home in summer.

-If there are leaks, your HVAC system works harder to keep your home warm or cool depending on the season, thus your energy bill increases.
+If there are leaks, your HVAC system works harder to keep your home warm or cool depending on the season, and your energy bill increases.

 Keep in mind that not all leaks are sealed.
 Your home has to breathe and release gas to prevent dangerous buildups that are hazardous to your health.

 Completing an energy audit takes time.
-But you can do a simple audit yourself, if you have the right resources, such as the copies of all your energy bills for one full year.
-Make a list of the individual expenses, for electricity, water, gas, etc. for each month.
+But you can do a simple audit yourself if you have the right resources, such as copies of all your energy bills for one full year.
+Make a list of the individual expenses for electricity, water, gas, etc., for each month.
 Include all the factors, such as kilowatt hours consumed each month for electricity and the volume of water or gas consumed monthly.

-From there you can track the consumption of energy during different periods – low, mid and high, and how much you paid each month.
+From there, you can track the consumption of energy during different periods – low, mid, and high- and how much you pay each month.
 You should also consider if there is an increase in energy cost during the period as well as the instances when you consumed energy the most.
-Perhaps you had a party at home or you purchased additional appliances.
+Perhaps you had a party at home, or you purchased additional appliances.

 By doing the process systematically for each bill each month, you’ll be able to figure out when you consume more energy during the mid and peak periods and see where you can save in the future.

-Prices of energy audits vary, depending on the extent of service and region.
+Prices of energy audits vary, depending on the extent of the service provider and Seattle or Eastside neighborhood.
 It could be between $250 and $650, generally.
 The national average for 2017 is $394.
 A low-end energy audit typically costs about $100, whereas a high-end audit could set you back about $1,500.

 First, it reduces your energy bill because you are able to identify how and where loss of energy is occurring.
-You can implement the necessary solutions and make the necessary repair, maintenance or replacement.
+You can implement the necessary solutions and make the necessary repairs, maintenance, or replacements.